JamesMcCullochDickens/SurrealExps/README.md

 # SurrealExps

-This repository contains PyTorch code to train and evaluate the built-in TorchVision models for segmentation on the task of human parsing/part segmentation on the Surreal dataset, for the models LRASPP, DeepLabv3 with Resnet50 and Resnet101 backbones.
+This repository contains PyTorch code to train and evaluate the built-in TorchVision models for segmentation for the task of human parsing/part segmentation on the Surreal dataset, for the models LRASPP, DeepLabv3 with Resnet50 and Resnet101 backbones.

 # Installation